DTasev/playground-mIYV9kJ5/markdowns/welcome.md

 ## When to use it?

 When you **must** guarantee that a resource:
-- is only be accessed once by an instance
+- is only accessed once
-- is updated by the instance that accessed it
+- is updated by the object that accessed it

 ## Class Interface